Looking for the secret ingredient for success? Make a mistake!

-To try and eradicate mistake making is senseless, unproductive and misses an opportunity to turn the “failure” into an epic win.
+To try and eradicate mistake making is senseless, unproductive, and misses an opportunity to turn the “failure” into an epic success.

 As long as we are going to make mistakes shouldn’t our academic institutions and organizations should be teaching people how to turn them into amazing outcomes rather than scolding them for doing it?

 NO! because the teaching narrative is always about “do it right the first time” and be perfect.